Vaish2404/Amazon_AB_test/README.md

 - 'Simulated_A_B_Test.ipynb' – Full A/B testing analysis notebook
 - 'README.md' – Project overview and documentation
+- Output visuals and charts (embedded in notebook)

 ## Insights

 - No significant difference in page visits (p=0.7440)
 - No significant difference in time on page (p=0.9811)
 - Significant lift in conversions (p=0.0000)

+## Contact

+For collaboration or questions, feel free to reach out via [LinkedIn](https://linkedin.com/in/vaishu-gandham)